Cast iron skillets are a must-have in any kitchen. Not only is

 All new Lodge cast iron comes pre-seasoned from the manufacturer, which means it has a thin layer of oil baked into the new pan at the factory to prevent rust from forming.

-Properly seasoning lodge cast iron pans will cook better and is much easier to clean.
+Properly seasoning lodge cast iron pans will cook better and are much easier to clean.

 Coat the cast iron pan with Crisco or the cooking oil you prefer, and rub oil into all the nooks and crannies, including the handles.